KubriakZahoor107/Art-Culture/server/analysis/jest-esm-final.md

 # Jest ESM migration summary

-- Added ESM Jest configuration in `package.json` and set `type` to `module`.
+- Configured Jest directly in `package.json` with the `ts-jest` ESM preset.
-- Removed standalone `jest.config.cjs` so tests rely on package settings.
+- Set project `type` to `module` so Node treats `.js` files as ESM.
-- Simplified `tsconfig.json` to use NodeNext modules and strict options from the task.
+- Removed legacy `jest.config.cjs` and updated `tsconfig.json` to use `nodenext` modules.
-- Tests keep ESM imports with explicit `.js` extensions.
+- Tests remain in TypeScript and use ESM imports.

 Run tests:
 ```bash